JRConti/TapnSwap-RL/README.md

 Actions in back-end (file `tapnswap.py`) are represented differently depending on whether they are tap or swap actions.

-Tap actions are coded as `[0, tapping_hand, tapped_hand]` where `tapping_hand` is the hand of the agent involved in tap action (0: left hand, 1: right hand) and `tapped_hand`: is the hand of the agent's opponent that receives the tap action from the agent (same binary coding).
+Tap actions are coded as `[0, tapping_hand, tapped_hand]` where `tapping_hand` is the hand of the agent involved in tap action (0: left hand, 1: right hand) and `tapped_hand` is the hand of the agent's opponent that receives the tap action from the agent (same binary coding).

 Swap actions are coded as `[1, giving_hand, exchange_nbr]` where `giving_hand` is the hand of the agent that gives some of its fingers to the other hand (same binary coding as before) and `exchange_nbr` is the amount of such fingers.